armbian/documentation/docs/Hardware_Allwinner_overlays.md

 - Kernel provided overlays are activated by adding a name to the `overlays` variable
 - User provided overlays are activated by adding a name to the `user_overlays` variable
-- No more than one `overlays` line and no more than one `user_overlays` line can be present in the environment file
+- No more than one `overlays` line and one `user_overlays` line can be present in the environment file
 - Multiple names should be separated by space
 - Reboot is required for any changes to take effect